bbauska/Silus-type/README.md

 # Silusgw-type
-Using Silugws-type to display Silus Gaming World on screen.
+Using Silusgw type to display Silus Gaming World on screen.